oplS17projects/redesigned-doodle/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Harsh Patel @hpatel28
-Harsh will work on the GUI library.
+Harsh will work on designing the GUI that will let the user choose what they would like to be drawn.

 ### Scott Quinn @Scott-Quinn
 Scott is team lead.
-Additionally, Scott will work on the Turtles library.
+Additionally, Scott will work on replicating the turtle examples.